icdev2dev/openairetro/examples/temparature/README.md

 #### Step B1.a

-For example, the first message could be "How did the universe begin?"
+For example, the first message could be "I want to learn about calculus"

-python core.py --content "How did the universe begin?"
+python core.py --content "I want to learn about calculus"

 Observe the output of chat completion in looper.py

-#### Step B1.b
-The second message should be terse; because the context of first question and the chat completion as the answer is already in the thread.
-It could be as simple as "what models?"
+#### Step B2: Stop the Looper.
+Remove the original thread.
+Create a new thread.

+Stop the looper.
+(CRTL^C)

+Remove the original thread
+python core.py --rm_thread 1

+Create a new thread with the same assistant_id

-python core.py --content "what models?"
+python core.py --ad_thread 1 --assistant_id <assistant_id>
-Observe the output of chat completion in looper.py to be consistent with the initial context of "how did the universe begin"

-#### Step B1.c
+#### Step B2: Start the Looper
-The third messag should also be terse; because the context of first and second questions and answers are already in the thread.
-It could be "what experiments?"
+python looper.py

+#### Step B4: Repeat the same prompt to observe the approximately same response

-python core.py --content "what experiments?"
+python core.py --content "I want to learn about calculus"

-Observe the output of chat completion in looper.py to be consistent with the context.
+Observe the response in looper.py

 # Key takeaways

-## ThreadTracker
-The ThreadTracker is an assistant that can keep track of multiple threads.
-In this example, we are only using the first thread in the first ThreadTracker instance.

-## ChatCompletionThread

-## Doing away with the Run

-The looper is async polling for any new message in the ChatCompletionThread.
+Building on top of hello-world, the assistant here incorporates a **temparature** variable that makes the response as deterministic or random as required.